ask-elad/Campus-Intelligence-Dashboard-with-AI-Assistant/README.md

   pilot set.
 Adding a branch means dropping a correctly-named PDF into `academics-server/data/raw_pdfs/` and re-running the ingestion script — no code changes required, but it is a manual step.
-- **Library search reflects a general public book catalog** (Open Library), not MGCL's actual real-time holdings — MGCL's own catalog system disallows automated access, so this is the honest scope of what "search books" means here.